golemfactory/golem-architecture/arch-snapshot/arch.md

 Optimal guarantees can be achieved when two neighboring Nodes have distinctly different neighborhoods, minimizing their number of common neighbors.
 Currently, in the Hybrid Net, neighborhood is determined based on the reversed Hamming distance between Node IDs.

+##### Encryption

+The currently released version of Hybrid Net does not support encryption, but this feature is in progress.
+This chapter is important to help the reader understand the relationship between identities and how different keys will be used once encryption is implemented.

+The [Nodes identification chapter](#nodes-identification) explains how identities are used within the Network.
+However, the public key pairs associated with these identities are only used to verify whether a Node accurately claims its identity.
+For encryption purposes, symmetric keys are employed, which are not related to the identity keys.

+**Symmetric encryption algorithm choice**

+The encryption algorithm chosen must meet the following criteria:
+1. Independent Message Encryption: The algorithm must not assume an order for messages; each packet must be encrypted independently.
+Since the entire network traffic between Nodes should be encrypted, and part of the communication occurs over an unreliable channel, the encryption algorithm must be capable of handling individual UDP packets.
+Some packets may be lost, while others could arrive out of order.
+2. No Key Exchange Required: There should be no need for explicit key or information exchange between Nodes.
+In cases where communication is relayed, there is no session-establishing phase between parties sending relayed packets, so key exchanges aren't feasible.

+For these reasons, the AES-GCM-SIV variant of the AES algorithm was chosen.

+**Symmetric keys derivation**

 #### Central net